OUR TARGET FOR 2016-17 IS 96.5%

 We have reviewed our procedures and they are outlined below

-An attendance review will be carried out at the end of every month
+An attendance review will be carried out at the end of every half term.

 All children under 95% attendance will be sent a letter outlining their current attendance figure and improvements that need to be made (this will be cross referenced with authorised leave to ensure unnecessary letters are not sent out)